AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 {sample}BCT\_Venn\_Diagram\_03{sample}

-The identifiers of circles can be also combined via data separators, the default separator being **&**:
+With the help of data separators, the identifiers of circles can be also combined in strings.
+The default separator is *&*:

 ```
-x: "A&B",
+x: "A&B&C",
 value: 20
 ```